nsnam/ns-3-dev-git/doc/tutorial/source/building-topologies.rst

   }

-In order to run this example, copy the ``second.cc`` example script into the scratch directory and use ns3 to build just as you did with the ``first.cc`` example.
+In order to run this example, copy the ``second.cc`` example script into the scratch directory and use the ``ns3`` build script to build just as you did with the ``first.cc`` example.
 If you are in the top-level directory of the repository you just type,

 .. sourcecode:: bash

   $ cp examples/tutorial/second.cc scratch/mysecond.cc
-  $ ./ns3
+  $ ./ns3 build

 Warning:  We use the file ``second.cc`` as one of our regression tests to verify that it works exactly as we think it should in order to make your